smarterlabs/omni/README.md

   background: #eee;
 }
 ```
+</code></pre>

 We can then watch this file for changes and transpile to those three files any time this Omni file changes.
 Techniques like this can be used for bringing component based patterns into a monolithic framework that might not otherwise support it.

+With the right kind of language plugins, variables could be injected into the code block without interpolation.

 ## Directives

+**Note:** More on the way!

 ### `config`